When you are pregnant it can be frustrating to think about all those things you love to do, but experts recommend you avoid.

 The good news is snorkelling is indeed a safe activity for pregnant women – it’s not only a great way to exercise, but because it does not involve any changes in pressure, it’s typically a safe recreation for most pregnant women.

-However, there are still some things that everyone should consider in order to keep both mom and baby safe.
+However, just like when driving during pregnancy, there are still some things that everyone should consider in order to keep both mom and baby safe.

 Benefits Of Snorkelling During Pregnancy